codebyyassine/Churn_predict/README.md

 # Customer Churn Prediction API

-A machine learning-powered API service that predicts customer churn probability using a trained logistic regression model.
+A machine learning-powered API service that predicts customer churn probability using a trained Random Forest model.
 Built with Django, Docker, and MLflow for experiment tracking.

 ## Project Overview